aprilyao-01/Summer23/fastapi-postgresql/sql_app/readme.md

 `join()` will attempt to create a JOIN along the **natural foreign key relationship** between two entities or you can explicitly specify ON clause with `session.query(A).join(B, A.id==B.a_id)`.
 Add `isouter = True` to join query to implement left join.

+`limit()` and `offset()` Apply LIMIT and OFFSET to the query and return the newly resulting Query, used when want to retrieve only a few records from query result.
+LIMIT will retrieve only the number of records specified after the LIMIT keyword, unless the query itself returns fewer records than the number specified by LIMIT.
+OFFSET is used to skip the number of records from the results.

 `database.py`: establish a db connection configure.
 `models.py` : create database models to represent db tables.
-`crud.py`: all CRUD functions,  to make main file more readable.
+`crud.py`: all CRUD functions and make main file more readable.
+`schemas.py`: pydantic data schemas to handle data validation and data structure, make main file more readable.